explaingit

 Prompt 1

-Show me a Java example of the Singleton pattern and explain when to use it.
+Show me the java-design-patterns implementation of the Strategy pattern and explain when I should use it instead of a Factory.

 Prompt 2